BillJr99/Ursinus-CS374-Spring2021/_pages/Assignments/asmt-scripting.md

 ls | sort
 ```

 You can also append `> output` to the end of a command to write its output to a file called `output` (or any file name you choose).
 Let's output to a file called `md5dict.txt`.
+To append to an existing file, you can use `>> output` instead.

 To use the `cut` command, you can do the following: